Hardcoreprawn/architecture/input/posts/solutions/technical-debt-framework.md

 Ward Cunningham was also one of the authors of the Agile Manifesto in 2008.

 The analogy keeps going.
 Not paying technical debt, like credit cards, can swiftly compound the interest.
-Conversely, paying down technical debt early, by refactoring in advance to improve quality is like saving.
-That can also compound, improving the agility of your software, and increasing its value and productivity over time, quite drastically.
+Conversely, paying down technical debt early by refactoring in advance to improve quality is like saving.
+That can also compound, enhancing the agility of your software and increasing its value and productivity over time quite drastically.

 Martin Fowler, noted author and software architect, had this to say: